 Behavioral suggestions when being abducted:

 Kidnapping/abductions can happen almost anywhere, whether that be a public or secluded place.
 You should always be aware of your surroundings especially when you are alone or in a vulnerable position.
+Observe whether or not there are fellow captives.
 Keep your head on a swivel, especially when in unfamiliar areas or in situations where you just have that gut feeling.
-If an abduction or kidnap should ever occur, these tips below could potentially save your life or someone elses.
+If an abduction or kidnap should ever occur, these tips below could potentially save your life or someone else's.

 - First if an individual has cornered you.
 Stay calm.